Lee aquí si no ves las consolas de audio o

 Wendy Johnson's interview while you check the transcription of their

 first ever package holiday took place on July 5th 1841.
 It was an

 away-day to Loughborough from Leicester.
-A train was chartered for its
+A train was chartered for

-organised by a then unknown man, Thomas Cook.
+570 people, was organised by a then unknown man, Thomas Cook.

 Lesley Morris has written Package Tourists

 book about famous women travellers, Wandering Women.
 Lesley,

 have people always travelled or did it really only start in the

 Oh no, they always travelled but the difficulty was that people

 only really went for reasons of war, or for business, or on a

 pilgrimage.
 I mean, there are records of 15th century women going

 off on pilgrimages and more or less going by themselves, but it was

 Wendy, some of the women that you've uncovered did make

 extraordinary expeditions early on.

 They did, yes.
 There were the great British women travellers,

-like Lady Mary Wortley Montagu, who went off to Turkey in 1716, thereby
+like Lady Mary Wortley Montagu, who went off to Turkey in 1716,

-East, describing herself as 'Queen of the Desert'.
+round the Middle East, describing herself as 'Queen of the Desert'.